Aslan934/Harry-Potter-cast/README.md

 npm run build
 ```

-This project was build based on [this tutorial](https://www.youtube.com/watch?v=YaioUnMw0mo)
+This project was built based on [this tutorial](https://www.youtube.com/watch?v=YaioUnMw0mo)